MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementComanagedDeviceSecurityBaselineStateSettingState.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphSecurityBaselineSettingState>`: The security baseline compliance state of a setting for a device
+`BODYPARAMETER <IMicrosoftGraphSecurityBaselineSettingState>`: The security baseline compliance state of a setting for a device
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[ContributingPolicies <IMicrosoftGraphSecurityBaselineContributingPolicy[]>]`: The policies that contribute to this setting instance
     - `[DisplayName <String>]`: Name of the policy
     - `[SourceId <String>]`: Unique identifier of the policy